 The tongue also harbors bacteria, and if it is not brushed daily, halitosis can develop.
 In some cases, if halitosis persists even after brushing, it may be a sign of an underlying infection or disease.

 Halitosis also occurs less in vegetarians than meat-eaters.
-This is because if the mouth is not cleaned properly, leftover meat particles will begin to decay and produce a foul smell.
+If the mouth is not cleaned properly, leftover meat particles will begin to decay and produce a foul smell.

 The cause of bad breath could be linked to lifestyle habits, diet, poor dental care, or an individual’s medical history.
 Common risk factors include: